judofyr/bankid-api/README.md

 The URL for the central server can be found as `serverURL` in the *parameters*.
 At the moment it seems to always be `https://activation1.bankid.no/CentralServerFE/Gateway`.

-Requests are POSTed to this URL using the follow envelope.
+Requests are POSTed to this URL using the following envelope.

 ### Envelope

-Encoding: form-data
+Encoding: form-data.

 <table>
   <tr>